Immediate summary

 Advantages:

-Ideal if you want a simple, no-fuss outing.
+Ideal if you want a simple and hassle-free outing.

 Practical advice

-- Allow a margin in villages you pass through
+• Allow for a margin in the villages crossed

-- Drive early on weekends to avoid traffic peaks
+• Ride early on the weekend to avoid traffic peaks

-Good Motors offers 100% digital self-service rental 24 hours a day.
+Good Motors offers 100% digital rental in 24-hour self-service.

-Convenient for leaving at a time that suits you, early in the morning or in the evening.
+Convenient to leave at a time that suits you, early in the morning or in the evening.

-Rental from 18 years of age, recent models, helmet and gloves supplied together.
+Rental from 18 years old, recent models, helmet and gloves supplied together.

 Paris page: https://goodmotors.agency/villes/paris